Agate001/Favorite-Top-Ten-Website/README.md

     Finished the SportsCar page and AnimeSeries page and added alts to all pictures for accessability Updated ReadMe file to reflect all work done
     Fixed link to demon slayer trailer
+    Added fixed-top to navbar so it could follow user while they scroll

 */